 Viral infections don’t require antibiotics

-- Elderberry has traditionally been used to relieve fever and to provide relief of the symptoms of colds, flu and mild URTI’s.
-See Elderberry, Echinacea & Olive Leaf.
+- Elderberry is traditionally used in Western herbal medicine to relieve mild fever and to provide relief of the symptoms of colds, flus and mild URTIs, including coughs and sore throat.
+Elderberry can be used in both adults and children.
+See Children’s Cold Care and Elderberry, Echinacea & Olive Leaf.

 Mild URTIs are the most common form of illness in children, with kids having on average between 6-8 mild URTIs each year, particularly in winter.
 When children are young, their immune systems are still trying to build the resistance to fight off infection.
 As they become exposed to environments such as day care and school, their risk of developing a cold or flu increases Echinacea and select nutrients helps support immune health in children.
 See Children’s Immune Care.